-To achieve herd immunity against COVID-19, we’ll need at least 70% of the population to get vaccinated.
+To achieve herd immunity against COVID-19, experts suggest we’ll need at least 70% of the population immunized.
 You can help the effort by sharing your experience and encouraging your friends and family to get vaccinated.

 - Share your experience on social media with #GotTheShot.

 - Educate those around you with trustworthy resources like these: